92 Notable alumni of

 -

-Brian Murray, better known by his stage name Brian Doyle-Murray, is an American actor, comedian and screenwriter.
+Brian Murray, known professionally as Brian Doyle-Murray, is an American actor, comedian and screenwriter.
 He has appeared with his younger brother, actor/comedian Bill Murray, in several films, including Caddyshack, The Razor's Edge, Scrooged, Ghostbusters II, and Groundhog Day.
 He co-starred on the TBS sitcom Sullivan & Son, where he played the foul-mouthed Hank Murphy.
 He also appeared in the Nickelodeon animated series SpongeBob SquarePants as The Flying Dutchman, the Cartoon Network original animated series My Gym Partner's a Monkey as Coach Tiffany Gills, The Marvelous Misadventures of Flapjack as Captain K'nuckles, a recurring role as Don Ehlert on the ABC sitcom The Middle, and Bob Kruger in the AMC dramedy Lodge 49.

 -